-A coin toss is conducted for all levels of play (any player or coach for 8U; captain(s) for 10U and up).
+A coin toss is conducted for all levels of play (any player or coach for 8U; captain(s) for 10U and up) if time permits.
+Otherwise, the home team chooses a goal to defend and the away team gets alternate possession.